noir-lang/noir/yellow-paper/docs/addresses-and-keys/precompiles.md

 ### AES128

 Uses AES128 for encryption, by generating an AES128 symmetric key and an IV from a shared secret derived from the recipient's public key and an ephemeral keypair.
 Requires that the recipient's keys are points in the Grumpkin curve.
-The output of the encryption is the concatenation of the encrypted cyphertext and the ephemeral public key.
+The output of the encryption is the concatenation of the encrypted ciphertext and the ephemeral public key.

 Pseudocode for the encryption process: